sreelakshmiadiga/LogAnalyzer/README.md

 a] *On local machine*

-Download: Go to the below link ollama.com/download/mac.
+Download: Go to the link -
+ollama.com/download/mac.

 Install: Unzip Ollama-darwin.zip and move the Ollama app to your Applications folder.

 Launch: Double-click the app.
 You'll see a 🦙 icon in your top Menu Bar.

-Pull: Now you can run below command on your terminal ollama pull llama3.2
+Pull: Now you can run command on your terminal - ollama pull llama3.2

 b] *Alternative : Pulling Ollama docker image via colima*